CICE-Consortium/CICE/doc/source/science_guide/sg_modelcomps.rst

 example), which serves to prevent residual ice motion due to spatial variations of :math:`P` when the rates of strain are exactly zero.
-The ice strength :math:`P` is a function of the ice thickness and concentration as it is described in Section :ref:`mech-red`.
+The ice strength :math:`P` is a function of the ice thickness and concentration as it is described in the `Icepack Documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_.

 Viscosities are updated during the subcycling, so that the entire dynamics component is subcycled within the time step, and the elastic